holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 13 months

 ### How did you get into tech?
-I’ve been always curious since childhood about how things work, what are the links between different components and systems and how they react and interact with each other.
+I've been always curious since childhood about how things work, what are the links between different components and systems and how they react and interact with each other.
 I want to know how the Universe work :)

 ### What most excites you around the future of technology?
 Discovering and exploring the secrets of the Universe - unified theory of everything which would help us understand the quantum mechanics and the cosmos which would help us achieve things like cold fusion, space travel, etc. It really excites me finding a way to travel to other planets/stars/galaxies (ftl drives, warp drives, going through wormholes?).